Skip to main content

 info

-URL of the page where the user has start session were event was initiated.
+URL of the first page visited in the session where the event occurred

 landing_url:"https://shop.example.com/landing-page?query=abc"